700 Children's® – A Blog by Pediatric Experts

 • Missteps on the basketball court or soccer field

-In the event that one of your young stars is already suffering from an injury, massage can be beneficial in facilitating a speedy recovery.
-Massage not only addresses the injury directly, but it also helps with compensation patterns that can follow an injury or trauma.
-The massage therapist will often work as a member of the healthcare team to ensure everyone moves toward the common goal of getting your athlete back in the game.
+If your athlete is recovering from an injury, massage therapy can support their healing process.
+Massage not only addresses the injury directly, but it also helps with compensation patterns that can result from an injury or trauma.
+The massage therapist will often work as a member of the healthcare team to ensure everyone moves towards the common goal of getting your athlete back in the game.

-Having regular massages can give a greater sense of body awareness to your young athlete which helps teach them to become self-advocates for prevention and treatment as situations arise throughout their lives.
-When young athletes are healthy and feeling great they can continue to do the things they love and that makes everyone happy.
+Regular massage maintenance can also give a greater sense of body awareness to athletes, which helps teach them to become self-advocates for prevention and treatment as situations arise throughout their lives.
+When young athletes are healthy and feeling great, they can continue to do the things they love to the best of their ability.

 Featured Expert